Allison Okamura

 Short Biography

 Allison M. Okamura received the BS degree from the University of California at Berkeley in 1994, and the MS and PhD degrees from Stanford University in 1996 and 2000, respectively, all in mechanical engineering.
 She is the Richard W. Weiland Professor of Engineering at Stanford University in the mechanical engineering department, with a courtesy appointment in computer science.
 She was previously Professor and Vice Chair of mechanical engineering at Johns Hopkins University.
-She is currently a deputy director of the Wu Tsai Stanford Neurosciences Institute.
-She has been co-general chair of the 2022 IEEE/RSJ International Conference on Intelligent Robots and Systems, editor-in-chief of the journal IEEE Robotics and Automation Letters, associate editor of the IEEE Transactions on Haptics, editor-in-chief of the IEEE International Conference on Robotics and Automation Conference Editorial Board, an editor of the International Journal of Robotics Research, and co-chair of the IEEE Haptics Symposium.
+She is currently a deputy director of the Wu Tsai Stanford Neurosciences Institute and a Science Fellow/Senior Fellow (courtesy) at the Hoover Institution.
+She is currently co-program chair of the ICRA@40 Conference and has been editor-in-chief of the journal IEEE Robotics and Automation Letters, associate editor of the IEEE Transactions on Haptics, editor-in-chief of the IEEE International Conference on Robotics and Automation Conference Editorial Board, an editor of the International Journal of Robotics Research, and co-chair of the IEEE Haptics Symposium.
 Her awards include the 2020 IEEE Engineering in Medicine and Biology Society Technical Achievement Award, 2019 IEEE Robotics and Automation Society Distinguished Service Award, 2016 Duca Family University Fellow in Undergraduate Education, 2009 IEEE Technical Committee on Haptics Early Career Award, 2005 IEEE Robotics and Automation Society Early Academic Career Award, and 2004 NSF CAREER Award.
 She is an IEEE Fellow.
 Her academic interests include haptics, teleoperation, virtual environments and simulators, medical robotics, soft robotics, neuromechanics and rehabilitation, prosthetics, and education.
 Outside academia, she enjoys spending time with her husband and two children, running, and playing ice hockey.
 For more information, please see Allison Okamura's CV (pdf).

 Very Short Biography